ivanearisty/obsidian/Classes + Uni/Machine Learning/Homework/Homework 2/Homework 2 ML — Answers.md

 A RF does bootstrapping, but then every tree is built by selecting a random subset of features as well.
 This decorrelates the trees further, reducing variance and adds higher aaccuracy
 #### Booooost
 Boosting is building trees iteratively, where each new tree is trained to correct RSS of previous trees.
 This reduced bias on difficult to predict cases, but can lead to overfitting.
 #### General Cons
 For all the examples we talked about, a single tree is very easy to visualize and interpret.
 A decision can be traced along a path and clearly show how we got to an answer.
 The methods discussed above combine many thousands of trees, greatly reducing interpretability and turning the model into a black box.
-It is possible to create nice visualizations of thousands of trees to show how we get to decisions, but the
+It is possible to create nice visualizations of thousands of trees to show how we get to decisions, but the interpretability is very majorly reduced.
+Nevertheless, the prediction accuracy of these methods is much much better due to the benefits we discussed above.